kaityo256/blank_pdf/README.md

 ## Summary

-This repository provides a blank PDF with CC0 LICENSE.
+This repository provides a blank PDF licensed under CC0.

 You can download the blank PDF [here](blank.pdf).